Review · Other Supplements

 1 source attached

-What The Migraine And Headache Program is, in plain terms
+What The Migraine And Headache Program is, in one sentence.

-It’s a digital guide — likely a PDF with some video add-ons — that teaches trigger identification, neck and jaw exercises, and dietary adjustments aimed at headache relief.
-It’s sold by Blue Heron Health News for $33 through ClickBank, with a 60-day refund handled by the platform.
+A digital guide — likely a PDF with some video add-ons — that teaches trigger identification, neck and jaw exercises, and dietary adjustments for headache relief.
+It’s sold by Blue Heron Health News for $33 through ClickBank, with a 60-day refund window.

 What you actually get